pbklink/motif-core/etc/motif-core.api.md

     // (undocumented)
     get data(): LitIvemId | undefined;
     set data(value: LitIvemId | undefined);
 }

-// Warning: (ae-missing-release-tag) "LitIvemIdDataItemTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class LitIvemIdDataItemTableField extends CorrectnessTableField {
-    // (undocumented)
-    protected compareDefined(left: CorrectnessTableValue, right: CorrectnessTableValue): number;
-}

 // Warning: (ae-missing-release-tag) "LitIvemIdFromSearchSymbolsTableRecordSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)